Edendale Technical High School

 Edendale Technical High School is a public school in South Africa.

 Overview

-Edendale Technical High school is situated on the east of Pietermaritzburg, KwaZulu Natal.
+Edendale Technical High school is situated in Edendale to the west of Pietermaritzburg, KwaZulu Natal.
 The school is a mixed gender even though when it was initially opened to only cater for boys.
 In 1996 the school allowed girls to also enroll.
-Edendale Technical High school is the most performing school around Edendale area and most of the parents prefers to enroll their kids in the school.
-Edendale Technical High school offers technical subjects such as mechanical technology; woodwork and electrical technology.
-It also offers commercial subjects which includes economics and accounting.
-The school has an enrollment of ~1000 learners and through the years the enrollment has increased.

 In 2016 the school celebrated its 60th anniversary.